 2. Install a WordPress security plugin.

-Using a WordPress security plugin is a great way to take care of additional security measures on your WordPress website. iThemes Security offers a one-click WordPress security check that activates the most important and recommended WordPress security settings.
+Using a WordPress security plugin is a great way to take care of additional security measures on your WordPress website. iThemes Security offers easy website security onboarding and setup that activates the most important and recommended WordPress security settings.
 A good WordPress security plugin can handle the more technical aspects of your site’s security, so you don’t have to be a security expert to use one.

 3. Enable WordPress two-factor authentication.